kichichoi102/zoom-assistant/README.md

 ## Requirements:

-PyAutoGui is best optimized for python version == 3.7, so this version was used. \n Unfortunately, my venv folder was too large so I'll leave steps on how to make and install required packages yourself.
+PyAutoGui is best optimized for python version == 3.7, so this version was used.
+Unfortunately, my venv folder was too large so I'll leave steps on how to make and install required packages yourself.

 1. open cmd